-- 21. The Pension Regulator (TPR) requires schemes to complete an annual return providing details of the contributing employers and governance arrangements.
-Since 2018, TPR has required schemes to report on the presence and accuracy of common data (information about the individual and basic retirement information) and conditional data (required to calculate specific scheme benefits) as part of the annual return. - 22.
+- 25. The Pension Regulator (TPR) requires schemes to complete an annual return providing details of the contributing employers and governance arrangements.
+Since 2018, TPR has required schemes to report on the presence and accuracy of common data (information about the individual and basic retirement information) and conditional data (required to calculate specific scheme benefits) as part of the annual return. - 26.
 The score is based on a pass/fail approach for each member against all data items.
-This means that if an individual has a single piece of data missing then the individual will count as a fail (even if all other data is present and accurate). - 23.
-The common data score for 2022 has been calculated as 97% (96% in 2021).
-The improvement in the score is due to the address tracing exercise which was carried out in 2020/21 with over 4,300 new addresses being updated on UPM.
+This means that if an individual has a single piece of data missing then the individual will count as a fail (even if all other data is present and accurate).